 - Continue to Build Our User Base.
-We aim to continue to grow our user base globally as we launch in new geographies, categories and brands.
-As of March 31, 2023, we had over 40 million unique users. - Convert Users into Customers.
+We aim to continue to grow our user base globally as we launch in new geographies, categories and brands. - Convert Users into Customers.
 We have succeeded in converting our users into customers through our data-driven personalization engines.
 Our massive amount of data points on our users allows us to convert users to customers at high conversion rates over time.
 We generate a high contribution margin through this conversion.
-As of March 31, 2023, we had over 4 million active customers. - Continue to Increase Customer Loyalty and Wallet Share.
+As of December 31, 2021, we had 3 million active customers. - Continue to Increase Customer Loyalty and Wallet Share.
 We continuously seek to deepen our existing customer relationships to improve our already strong and growing revenue retention rates and increase our wallet share.
-Our 12-month U.S. net revenue repeat purchase rate for our Q1 2022 customer cohort was approximately 80% as of the first quarter of 2023.
+Our 12-month U.S. net revenue repeat purchase rate for our Q4 2020 customer cohort was 45% as of the fourth quarter of 2021.
 We continue to drive repeat behavior through improvements in data-driven personalization, product recommendations, customer service, and engagement, in addition to new products and brands launches that are all informed by customer data.
 New brand launches are core to our growth strategy and will enable us to unlock the potential for our customers to cross-shop brands.
-Each of these initiatives is designed to increase the loyalty of our users. - Expand Our Global Footprint.
+Each of these initiatives is designed to increase the loyalty and LTV of our users.

+- Expand Our Global Footprint.
 Our upfront investments in technology allow us to scale in new markets quickly and with limited asset intensity.
-Our rapid and profitable expansion into the UK, various markets in Continental Europe, and Australia gives us confidence in our ability to drive a large part of our business overseas.
-Sales outside of the United States accounted for approximately 26% and 27% of our net revenue for the years ended December 31, 2022 and 2021, respectively, below the penetration level of our large global competitors and providing significant room for growth.
-When entering a new geography, we market directly to consumers via our localized multilingual digital platform, have a dedicated native customer support team, and ramp up our digital marketing spend. - Grow Our Existing Brands.
-We estimate that IL MAKIAGE comprises less than 2% of the total beauty market in the United States with the potential to significantly increase market share driven by the brand's differentiated, digital and data-first approach to customer acquisition and retention.
-We believe SpoiledChild has the opportunity to become one of the largest online wellness brands, with dominant franchises in haircare, skincare, and additional wellness
+Our rapid and profitable expansion into the UK, Germany, and Australia gives us confidence in our ability to drive a large part of our business overseas.
+Sales outside of the United States accounted for approximately 25% of our total sales for the year ended December 31, 2020, significantly below the penetration level of our large global competitors and providing significant room for growth.
+When entering a new geography, we market directly to consumers via our localized multilingual digital platform, have a dedicated native customer support team, and ramp up our digital marketing spend. - Grow the IL MAKIAGE Brand.
+We estimate that IL MAKIAGE comprises less than 2% of the total beauty market in the United States, per Euromonitor, with the potential to significantly increase market share driven by the brand's differentiated, digital and data-first approach to customer acquisition and retention. - Expand Our Portfolio of Brands.
+We have a proven track record of launching transformative brands.
+When we launched IL MAKIAGE three years ago in the United States, and subsequently in the UK, Germany, and Australia, we did so without meaningful brand awareness or recognition, leveraging our investments in data and technology to rapidly scale.
+This playbook is extensible to incremental brands layered into our portfolio, developed both internally through our New Ventures incubator, or brought in via partnerships and acquisitions.
+Most recently, we launched SpoiledChild in February 2022.
+We believe that expanding the scope of our platform to additional product categories will further expand our addressable market.